Strategy and partnerships

 1.

-Strengthening partnerships with leading higher education institutions
+Strengthen and structure strategic partnerships with leading academic institutions

 2.